-An example may be helpful to demonstrate the difference between “disability” and “impairment”: a middle-aged ditch digger with limited education likely experiences far greater disability following the very same back injury suffered by a rocket scientist as the impact on the laborer’s employment options is probably much greater.
-While the ditch digger and the scientist have the same injury and hence the same medical impairment, the impact on them (the “disability”) is undoubtedly quite different.
+An example may help to demonstrate the difference between “disability” and “impairment”: a middle-aged ditch digger with limited education likely experiences far greater disability following the very same back injury suffered by a rocket scientist as the impact on the laborer’s employment options is probably much greater.
+While the ditch digger and the scientist have the same injury and hence the same medical impairment, the impact on them (the “disability”) is undoubtedly different.

 The percentage of partial disability determined by the BWC state examiner may be contested by the injured worker and/or the employer and either party may submit additional medical reports.
-At hearing, the ICO hearing officer will grant an award within the range between the percentages of impairment found by the various physicians.
-It’s important to know that a PPD award is not a settlement of the claim; the claim remains open and additional compensation and treatment, as appropriate, may be authorized.
+At hearing, the ICO hearing officer will grant an award within the range between the percentages of impairment found by the physicians.
+It’s important to know that a PPD award is not a settlement of the claim; the claim remains open and additional compensation and treatment may be authorized.
 In addition, if the partial disability worsens following the initial award, the injured worker may request an increase in the PPD rating.